cloudflare/terraform-provider-cloudflare/docs/data-sources/zone.md

 - `original_name_servers` (List of String) Original name servers before moving to Cloudflare
 - `original_registrar` (String) Registrar for the domain at the time of switching to Cloudflare
 - `owner` (Attributes) The owner of the zone (see [below for nested schema](#nestedatt--owner))
+- `paused` (Boolean) Indicates whether the zone is only using Cloudflare DNS services.
+A true value means the zone will not receive security or performance benefits.
+- `status` (String) The zone status on Cloudflare.
+- `type` (String) A full zone implies that DNS is hosted with Cloudflare.
+A partial zone is typically a partner-hosted zone or a CNAME setup.
+- `vanity_name_servers` (List of String) An array of domains used for custom name servers.
+This is only available for Business and Enterprise plans.

 <a id="nestedatt--filter"></a>
 ### Nested Schema for `filter`